billkenney/update_max3_plus3/readme.md

 9. if you have a webcam, run `vidpath=$( ls -la /dev/v4l/by-id/ | grep index0 | grep -o 'video[0-9]' ) ; sed -i "s/device: \/dev\/video[0-9]/device: \/dev\/$vidpath/;s/resolution: [0-9]*x[0-9]*/resolution: 1280x960/" ~/klipper_config/config/crowsnest.conf ; sudo service crowsnest restart`. restart your printer and you should have the latest software and a working screen

-10. if you want to run the resonance testing macro, you need to install these: `sudo apt install python3-numpy python3-matplotlib libatlas-base-dev libopenblas-dev ; ~/klippy-env/bin/pip install -v numpy`

 ################################################################################################################################################################

 the installation of these patch files is not necessary, and i recommended you skip these steps as they could cause problems. although they could get thumbnails working on the screen again

 ################################################################################################################################################################

-11. if you are installing qidi's patch files, for the max3 with the bltouch run: `wget https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/printer-max3_bltouch_patch.cfg ; mv printer-max3_bltouch_patch.cfg ~/klipper_config/config/printer.cfg`
+10. if you are installing qidi's patch files, for the max3 with the bltouch run: `wget https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/printer-max3_bltouch_patch.cfg ; mv printer-max3_bltouch_patch.cfg ~/klipper_config/config/printer.cfg`

 for the max3 with the inductive probe run: `wget https://raw.githubusercontent.com/billkenney/update_max3_plus3/main/printer-max3_probe_patch.cfg ; mv printer-max3_probe_patch.cfg ~/klipper_config/config/printer.cfg`